BabylonJS/Documentation/content/contribute/toBabylon/matForMatLibrary.md

 ## Update the material

-First of all, rename all occurences of _SimpleMaterialDefines_ to _DiffuseEmissiveMaterialDefines_ and _SimpleMaterial_ to _DiffuseEmissiveMaterial_.
+First of all, rename all occurrences of _SimpleMaterialDefines_ to _DiffuseEmissiveMaterialDefines_ and _SimpleMaterial_ to _DiffuseEmissiveMaterial_.

 Then add this property to _SimpleMaterialDefines_ class: